 Put the sock on your hand.
 The knuckles closest to your palm go into the heel of the sock.
 Pinch the toe of the sock with your fingers and thumb to form a mouth.
 Now color in the mouth with a red marker.

-Or you can make a mouth with fabric.
+You can also make a mouth with fabric.
 Cut an oval out of red felt or other fabric.
 The oval should be a little smaller in size than the sole of the sock.
 Glue along the outside edge and in the middle of the oval.
 Then, glue the oval to the sole.

 2. Make eyes.